isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1961.md

 ### Description

-Welding is usually carried out manually by welders or operators of an auto welding carriage.
-An auto welding carriage does multiple welding jobs at once, similar to a panel line system with 1 unit being the Master control while the remaining units (min.
-2) follow suit using wireless communication.
-Production line with either 6 or 12 units will only require 1-2 welding operators per shift to operate the Master machine while monitoring the overall welding job.
+Manual welding is manpower intensive and time-consuming, depending on skills and experience of the welder.
+Auto welding carriage can be mounted onto steel plates or structures, and only require an operator to control the equipment.
+Set up and process is less tedious, with higher and consistent weld quality.
+Multiple welding jobs can be done at the same time when connected.

-Support capped at $18,750 per unit
+Cost of equipment capped at $18,750 per unit

 ### Details of Solution